BORDER to BOSTON TRAIL; NORTH CENTRAL SECTION:

 Danvers Rail Trail; Northern Extension:

 Starting from the Danvers Rail Trail in Danvers [Southern End]; On your left is the old white RR Danvers Plains Depot.
 The stone-dust Danvers Rail Trail; Northern Extension travels Northwest crossing Hobart St along a residential corridor.
 Mileage Markers have been placed every 0.1 miles along this trail.
-Cross a bridge over Beaver Brook before the trail ends after 0.5 miles just below Route 62, as of August 2023.
+Cross a bridge over Beaver Brook before the trail ends after 0.5 miles just below Maple St (Route 62), as of August 2023.
+Construction to cross Maple St will start in 2024.
 Phase 1b & 2 will continue the trail Northwest.
 See; Map Below.
 Phase 3 has been completed, connecting to the Middleton Rail Trail.

 Phase 1a and Phase 3 has been completed.